-From 2014-16 she worked on the Uganda strand of an interdisciplinary AHRC-funded project entitled ‘INTERSECTION: Intergenerational Justice, Consumption and Sustainability in Cross-National Perspective’ in collaboration with the University of Sheffield.
+From 2014-16 Katie led the Uganda strand of an interdisciplinary AHRC-funded project entitled ‘INTERSECTION: Intergenerational Justice, Consumption and Sustainability in Cross-National Perspective’ in collaboration with the University of Sheffield.
 INTERSECTION also conducted comparative research in China and the UK, as part of the AHRC’s Care for the Future Programme.
-She conducted ten months' fieldwork in Uganda in 2015 (January-November) and six weeks in 2016 (March-April) drawing on a range of qualitative, narrative and arts-based methods including community theatre and PhotoVoice to explore intergenerational ‘stories’ and dialogues.
+She conducted over a year’s ethnographic fieldwork (2015-16) drawing on a range of social science and arts-based methods to investigate intergenerational relations, climate change and sustainability.

-In the 2018/19 academic year I will teach on Research Methods: Ideas and Practice in Human Geography, and Environment, Conflict and Policy.
+In the 2018/19 academic year Katie taught on Research Methods: Ideas and Practice in Human Geography, and Environment, Conflict and Policy.